btcpayserver/btcpayserver-docker/README.md

 You can also install BTCPayServer on your own machine or VPS instance.

-First, make sure you have a domain name pointing to your host, with ports `443` and `80` externally accessible.
+First, make sure you have a domain name pointing to your host, with ports `443` and `80` externally accessible (and perhaps additional ports like `9735` and `9736` for Bitcoin and Litecoin lightning).

 Let's assume it is `btcpay.example.com`.